skot/bitcrane_test_scripts/README.md

 # Bitcrane v3 Test Scripts

-A collection of Python test scripts for the Bitcrane v3 Bitcoin mining controller board.
-These scripts are used to test and interact with Antminer S19j Pro hashboards and associated hardware (fans, PSU, temperature sensors, LEDs).
+A collection of Python test scripts for the [Bitcrane v3](https://github.com/256foundation/emberone-usbserial-fw/tree/bitcrane-v3) Bitcoin mining controller board.
+These scripts are used with the Bitcrane to test and interact with Antminer S19j Pro hashboards and associated hardware (fans, PSU, temperature sensors, LEDs).

 ## Requirements